 By comparing all of those potential topics against a baseline search query for a criminal defense lawyer in Google Trends, you can see that legal analyses of consent searches and fruit of the poisonous tree—while they would be fascinating to some people—are not going to net much traffic:

-Meanwhile, searches for RICO offenses flew through the roof back in the middle of November, 2018 when a popular rapper was indicted on a RICO charge, and are trending upwards, now, as a result of recent action by the Mueller investigation.
+Meanwhile, searches for RICO offenses flew through the roof back in the middle of November, 2018 when a popular rapper was indicted on a RICO charge, and are trending upwards now (February 11, 2019), as a result of recent action by the Mueller investigation.
 However, before getting caught up in the RICO excitement, it’s important to note that the 5-year comparison between these keywords shows that searches related to drug possession are consistently higher:

 Note Your Competition Before Making a Commitment